-Outsourcing risk (internal and external) remains relevant for a.s.r., especially in view of the increasing focus from regulators, i.e. the European Insurance and Occupational Pensions Authority (EIOPA) and growing dependence on suppliers. a.s.r. is fully aware of these potential risks and regulatory developments.
-An outsourcing framework is in place to define responsibilities, processes, risk assessment and mandatory controls.
-Outsourcing risk is managed and reported as part of the overall operational risk.
-The periodic update of the outsourcing framework is scheduled for the forthcoming year.
+In 2021, a.s.r. further strengthened the governance of outsourcing by centralising responsibility for it.
+Outsourcing risk (internal and external) is managed and reported as part of the overall operational risk.
+Outsourcing risk remains relevant for a.s.r. health supplementary, especially in view of cyber resilience and growing dependence on suppliers. a.s.r. health supplementary is fully aware of these potential risks and regulatory developments.
+An outsourcing framework is in place to define responsibilities, processes, risk assessment and mandatory controls. a.s.r. health supplementary plans to expand the available information using an external database, which allows it to increase the insight of key suppliers.